Sxip/animaljam.js/README.md

   <br />
 </div>

-This is a TypeScript client for the `private` Animal Jam Classic API.
-This client is far from finished, but it still comes with some cool features.

-- Decoding defpacks.
-- Decoding audio files.
-- Decoding rooms.
-- Unpacking asar files.
-- Packing asar files.
-- Fetching flashvars.
-- Networking client (handles most of the communication with the server).
+**AnimalJam.js** is a comprehensive TypeScript client primarily designed for interacting with the private **Animal Jam Classic API**, yet it also extends its capabilities to handle **Animal Jam Play Wild** networking and login features.
+Although the project is still in active development, it already includes an exciting set of features for both games!

+- 🗂️ **Defpack Decoding**
+  Decode defpack files to extract valuable data.

+- 🎵 **Audio File Decoding**
+  Support for decoding in-game audio assets.

+- 🏠 **Room Decoding**
+  Decode and explore room data.

+- 📦 **Asar File Handling**
+  Unpack and repack `.asar` files with ease.

+- 🌐 **Networking Client**
+  Seamlessly handle communication with the servers for both **Animal Jam Classic** and **Animal Jam Play Wild**.

+- 🔑 **HMAC Support**
-- HMAC support for Animal Jam Play Wild.
+  Built-in HMAC generation for secure communication in **Animal Jam Play Wild**.

-- Masterpiece encoder (aja2id and ajg1id).
-- Proxy support.
-- Proxy tester.
+- 🖼️ **Masterpiece Encoder**
+  Encode masterpieces into `aja2id` and `ajg1id` formats.

+- 🛡️ **Proxy Support & Testing**
+  Integrated proxy support with a built-in proxy tester.

+---

 # Table of Contents

 - [Install](#install)
 - [Examples](#examples)
+---

 # Install